PrestaShop/open-source/content/legal/_index.md

 Using the PrestaShop trademark in a domain name may result in legal proceedings.

-Using the Website does not transfer any intellectual property rights, including those relating to its content, the PrestaShop trademark or the software.
+Using the Website does not transfer any intellectual property rights, including those relating to its content (released under the Creative Commons Attribution-ShareAlike 4.0 International license), the PrestaShop trademark or the software.

 **3. PrestaShop SA’s liability and guarantees.**